Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

-Panel (b) of Figure \ref{fig_operation_capacity} reveals the underlying reason for flexible aluminum smelting: smelter electricity consumption is largely complementary to China’s overall heating demand, strategically avoiding high winter electricity demand caused by heating electrification.
-During these winter periods, renewable energy output, especially from hydropower, is at its minimum while heating demand peaks, forcing the power system to rely more heavily on gas and coal generation to ensure power supply reliability.
-This results in significantly higher electricity costs, because the system must deploy more direct air capture and/or bioenergy with CCS to offset the carbon emissions, creating strong economic incentives for smelters to avoid production during these high-cost periods and instead rely on inventory to meet demand.
-Interestingly, the averaged optimal overcapacity rate of 30\% roughly corresponds to the proportion of winter time in a year, suggesting that seasonality is the driver behind this.
+This results in significantly higher electricity costs in winter, because the system must deploy more direct air capture and/or bioenergy with CCS to offset the carbon emissions.
+To balance this seasonal supply-demand mismatch and flatten the prolonged winter peak, the system requires dedicated seasonal flexibility resources.
+Aluminum smelting with overcapacity perfectly fills this role, creating strong economic incentives for smelters to avoid production during these high-cost periods and instead rely on inventory to meet demand.
+Interestingly, the averaged optimal overcapacity rate of 30\% roughly corresponds to the proportion of winter time in a year, further confirming that this seasonal duck curve, rather than daily fluctuations, dictates the investment logic of overcapacity.

-This seasonal operational paradigm could decrease the cost of producing aluminum (Figure \ref{fig_cost_reduction}).
-If the historical overcapacity rate of 5\% is retained, the average cost per tonne of aluminum may slightly increase by 2050.
-Although electricity costs decrease due to increased renewable penetration, total costs remain the same due to equipment depreciation costs and early decommissioning costs.
-In contrast, maintaining 36\% overcapacity allows smelters to consume zero-marginal-cost renewable energy during high-generation periods, thus largely reducing electricity bills to offset overcapacity maintenance and product storage costs, and reducing total costs by over 1,500 CNY/tonne of aluminum.
-The reduced aluminum production costs, along with the electricity system cost savings shown previously, demonstrate that the seasonal flexibility strategy creates a win-win scenario for both the grid and aluminum producers, altering the economic viability of maintaining excess capacity.
+This seasonal operational paradigm could decrease the cost of producing aluminum (Figure \ref{fig_cost_reduction}). {Our analysis indicates that maintaining a moderate level of overcapacity (e.g., 30\%, middle bar of Figure \ref{fig_cost_reduction}) minimizes overall production costs, outperforming both the complete decommissioning (leftmost bar of Figure \ref{fig_cost_reduction}) and full retention (rightmost bar of Figure \ref{fig_cost_reduction}) scenarios.
+By retaining 30\% overcapacity, smelters can effectively utilize zero-marginal-cost renewable energy during high-generation periods.
+The resulting electricity cost savings are sufficient to offset the added expenses of overcapacity maintenance, incremental capital (see Supplementary Note 3.6), and product storage, ultimately reducing total costs by 9\% (over 1,500 CNY/tonne of aluminum).
+In contrast, if no overcapacity is retained, the savings from general renewable penetration are largely negated by equipment depreciation and early decommissioning costs.
+Conversely, retaining 100\% of the initial overcapacity introduces fixed maintenance and capital burdens that outweigh the benefits of seasonal flexibility in electricity use.}